 Find a great pattern at the fabric shop and have no idea how to read it?
 Before you get discouraged, know that it is not easy!
 And feel confident that with a little language and symbol reading training you’ll be able to handle any pattern.
 Come to this multi-week workshop to learn what all those diagrams mean and how to get on your way to whipping up garments in an afternoon.
 Materials list upon registration.
 Class meets 3 or 4 times depending on day. $95

 We’re excited to offer a fun getaway right here at Common Threads.
-Join us for an evening of simple stitching, easy clothing and wine!
-Gather your girlfriends together, bring in one or more large men's shirts and leave with a stylish and satisfying upcycled project.
+Join us for an evening of simple stitching, easy clothing and adult beverages!
+Gather your girlfriends together, bring 1 1/2-2 yards of lightweight woven (non-stretchy) cotton or similar fabric and make a breezy, stylish summer top or pool cover-up.
 Beginning and non-beginning stitchers welcome.
 We’ll have wine, tea, and snacks but students are welcome to bring food and beverage to share.
 Sign up early as space is limited!
 One session $27

 Best Apron Class

 Make one of three stylish and functional aprons in two short classes.
 Learn to gather seams, turn a strap, thread a casing and to make gorgeous hems and corners.
 Super cute, great coverage and fit and easy to make.
-Inspiring attire for home projects and they make great hostess gifts for all your holiday travel.
-Students need 1 1/4- 1 1/2 yards of cotton woven for main fabric and 1 yard for contrast.
-Great class for the near beginner, yet satisfying project for the seasoned stitcher.
+Inspiring attire for home projects and they make great hostess gifts for all your summer travel.
+Learn to make one, crank out more for years.
+Students need 1 1/2 yards of cotton woven for main fabric and 1 yard for contrast.
+Great all ages (10 and up) class for the near beginner, yet satisfying project for the seasoned stitcher.
 Class meets twice. $55 ($90 for two people registering together).

 Multiple sessions, different projects each week and each summer!
 Sign up early for discounted rate and maximum availability.
 We give expert skill guidance to design minded kids and teens and allow them to do the projects that inspire them.
 Our 7th banner summer.
 Call 303 449 5365 to register or email firstname.lastname@example.org with questions.